International Premium Support User Guide

 Steps for submitting a case:

-Step 1: Navigate to the Support page (see My Esri - Signing in and navigating to the Support page)
+Step 1: Navigate to the Support page (see My Esri - Signing in and navigating to the Support page).

-Step 2: Click Request Case
+Step 2: Click Request Case.

-Step 3: Provide all the information requested in the Request Case form in order to effectively provide product information, machine configuration, details of the issue, the type of case (Standard or Premium) and whether you would like to submit your case to Esri Inc. or your local distributor.
+Step 3: Provide all the information requested in the Request Case form to effectively provide product information, machine configuration, details of the issue, the type of case (Standard or Premium) and whether you would like to submit your case to Esri Inc. or your local distributor.